kontena/kontena/docs/using-kontena/authentication.md

 19. The access token is saved to client's `$HOME/.kontena_client.json`
 20. The CLI has now been authenticated to access the Master API.

-If the user has already performed an authentication to the master, an invitation code is no longer needed because the external user id for the user is already present.
+If the user has already performed an authentication to the Master, an invitation code is no longer needed because the external user id for the user is already present.
 Subsequent authentications will be performed using the same flow without an invitation code and without having to click Agree because the application has already been approved.

 ## Authenticating without a local browser